conda/conda/docs/source/admin-guide/install/download.rst

 * Select an older version from the `archive
   <https://repo.continuum.io/archive/>`_ only if you are testing
-  or need an older version for a specific purpose should.
+  or need an older version for a specific purpose.

 * To use conda on Windows XP, select Anaconda 2.3.0 and see :doc:`../configuration/use-winxp-with-proxy`.